Course Offering Formats

 Procedure for Schedule Adjustments and Late Registration Requests

-- Schedule adjustments during the second week of each part of term requires approval from both the instructor and the Academic Dean.
+- Schedule adjustments after the first week of the part of term for 16-, 15- and 14-week courses or after the first three days of the part of term for 12-, 8- and 6-week courses only requires approval from both the instructor and the Academic Dean.

-- The student submits the completed form to any of the division or department offices,
+- The student will submit the form via email to the respective department for processing.

 - Please note that some requests may be denied after obtaining approvals from the instructor and/or the Academic Dean due to seat availability, registration holds, or prerequisite errors.
 Students will be notified either in person or via LCC email if a request is denied.